Use the following steps to set up Microsoft Cluster Service (MSCS) as an availability solution for vCenter Server.

 Detaching the RDM disks is not a permanent deletion.
 Do not select Delete from disk and do not delete the vmdk files.

-- Clone the VM and select the Customize the operating system option, so that the clone has a unique identity.
+- Clone the VM.
+Do not select the Customize the operating system option.

 - Attach the shared RDMs to both VMs and power them on.

 - Change the host name and IP address on the first VM (VM1).

 Note the original IP address and host name that were used at the time of the installation of vCenter Server on VM1.
 This information is used to assign a cluster role IP.